Home | Chemistry Calculator | Ca Reactor Setup Help |

 4. Turn on the recirculation pump and insure there is water re-circulating and that the recirculation pump is not running dry.

+5. Adjust the effluent flow valve to maintain an effluent in accordance to the manufacturer instructions.
+Note that an effluent flow of below 25 ml/min is not usually that stable and will be difficult to maintain.
 When running continuously I recommend starting with a fairly low effluent flow and increasing it as required in subsequent steps.
 30 ml/min will be a good starting point.
 To measure the effluent, use the measuring cup to collect the effluent for a period of 1 minute.

 6. Leave the reactor running without CO2 for 12 hours.